Lorelei often writes about her personal failings, and the things she, her friends, and family have learned or experienced through the years.

 How the Drinking Started and How It Affected Me

 When I was 10-years-old my parents separated—their marriage was over.
 Although both my parents drank, neither of them overdid it.
-They drank socially but not really on their own at home.
+They drank socially, but they didn't drink much at home.

-However, that all changed after they split up.
-My mother began to drink to cope.
+That all changed after they split up.
+My mother began to drink, and used it as a coping method.
 As time passed, she slowly turned into a “party” mom.
 She loved to go out with her friends or have them over for drinks.

 It seemed many of her activities were now those that involved alcohol.
 When at home she often had a beer or drink in her hand.
 The first year was not too bad, but after that things took a turn.
 Alcoholism is progressive and becomes an addiction over time.